Duryab333/AWS/Ansible/Passowrdless-authenticaiton.md

 - "-o IdentityFile <PATH TO PEM FILE>": This option specifies the identity file (private key) to use for the connection.
 The -o flag passes this option to the underlying ssh command.
 - ubuntu@<INSTANCE-IP>: This is the username (ubuntu) and the IP address of the remote server you want to access.

 Note: You must have the pem file on control node.
-If you don't have make/download it.
+If you don't have, then make/download it.

 ### Using Password